ethantkoenig/lotsoffiles2/content/kt/blasphemy.md

 ## Translation Suggestions: ##

-* To "blaspheme" can be translated as, to "say evil things against" or to "dishonor God" or to "slander."
+* To "blaspheme" can be translated as to "say evil things against" or to "dishonor God" or to "slander."
-* Ways to translate "blasphemy" could include, "speaking wrongly about others" or "slander" or "spreading false rumors."
+* Ways to translate "blasphemy" could include "speaking wrongly about others" or "slander" or "spreading false rumors."

 (See also: [dishonor](../other/dishonor.md) **·** [slander](../other/slander.md))